Speaking The Uncomfortable Truth

 There’s so much more though than just debating semantics.
 For us as security professionals, it’s our reputation on the line.

 Let’s take a simple example, say ACME SaaS Inc receives a report with a vulnerability that details the lack of two-factor authentication in corporate applications, in 2021, as a critical vulnerability.
 Additionally the company is a provider of software to B2B companies as well.
 All these factors are taken into consideration when determining the severity.
-See footnotes for all the reasons why 2FA is so important1.
+See footnotes for all the reasons why 2FA is so important.

 However, the company doesn’t want this vulnerability in the report saying it’s a known issue and will be fixed soon.